Older versions of this article have been copied here:

 - Slugs eggs are gelatinous, mostly pale and can be found in small clusters under rocks, in plant containers and similar safe locations.

 - Slugs love moisture and water.
 A dry garden at night time reduces the slug damage significantly.
-Consider watering the garden early in the morning.
+If you need to water, consider watering the garden early in the morning instead of the evening.

 Step 2: Correct the Imbalance